LauraGodinez/blog/README.md

-This is the back end repository to my blog.
+This is the back end repository to my blog.Front end can be found https://github.com/LauraGodinez/BlogFrontend.
+Trello board private but for those who have access can be located https://trello.com/b/gllHZ6mI/case-study

 Full Stack Web Application-